 - ITU (International Telecommunications Union) – United Nations specialized agency for information and communications technologies

 - International Telecommunications Union – DIALLING PROCEDURES (INTERNATIONAL PREFIX, NATIONAL (TRUNK) PREFIX AND NATIONAL (SIGNIFICANT) NUMBER) (IN ACCORDANCE WITH ITU-T RECOMMENDATION E.164 (11/2010)) – A collection of dialing procedures for all countries and regions of the world.
 Retrieved 16 September 2016

-- International Telecommunications Union – United Nations – OCHA (country code +888) Communication of 17.XI.2011– National Numbering plan for +888 as submitted to the International Telecommunications Union.
+- International Telecommunications Union – United Nations – OCHA (country code +888) Communication of 17.XI.2011 (Archive)– National Numbering plan for +888 as submitted to the International Telecommunications Union.

 - Voxbone – Press Release – United Nations Selects Voxbone to Implement Unique Country Code for Agencies Offering Humanitarian Aid after Natural Disasters – press release from Voxbone announcing their handling of UN OCHA country code +888.

 - Wikipedia – United Nations Office for the Coordination of Humanitarian Affairs – Wikipedia entry for UN OCHA.